 If you are with someone that is showing heroin overdose symptoms like passing out, being in and out of consciousness, slower breathing, or dilated pupils, you will need to act quickly to save their life.

 If a person becomes unresponsive and stops breathing, after calling 911, you will have to perform CPR.
 Since overdose deaths are typically caused by lack of oxygen, rescue breathing could save someone’s life.

 If you are struggling with addiction to heroin or another opioid, it’s important to seek help as soon as possible.
 Each hit is a gamble and it’s impossible to know whether or not your next bag will be your last.
 Addiction may be a challenging chronic disease but it’s one that’s treatable.

 Call Delphi Behavioral Health Group at 844-899-5777 to learn more about your addiction treatment options.
 The longer you spend addicted to heroin, the more likely you are to encounter some of the most dangerous consequences of use like overdose, disease, and legal issues.
 The sooner you address your substance use disorder the faster you will gain freedom from the oppression of active addiction.
 Call anytime to start on your road to recovery.

 National Institute on Drug Abuse.
 (2018, June).
-What can be done for a heroin overdose?
-Retrieved from from https://www.drugabuse.gov/publications/research-reports/heroin/what-can-be-done-for-heroin-overdose
+What can be done for a heroin overdose? from https://www.drugabuse.gov/publications/research-reports/heroin/what-can-be-done-for-heroin-overdose

 National Institute on Drug Abuse.
 (2018, June).
-What is the scope of heroin use in the United States?
-Retrieved from from https://www.drugabuse.gov/publications/research-reports/heroin/scope-heroin-use-in-united-states
+What is the scope of heroin use in the United States? from https://www.drugabuse.gov/publications/research-reports/heroin/scope-heroin-use-in-united-states